eWalker-TestLab/Documentation/DetectionLab_ESXi-6.7.md

 3. Configure `winlogbeat.yml` file as follows.

-   - Use `Get-EventLog *` to get the list of available event logs.
+   - Use `Get-EventLog *` to get the list of available event logs on PowerShell.
 And put all entrices under `winlogbeat.event_logs:`.
 More info from from [here](https://www.elastic.co/guide/en/beats/winlogbeat/current/configuration-winlogbeat-options.html#configuration-winlogbeat-options-event_logs-name)

       ![Get-EventLog *](img/DetectionLab/get_eventlog.jpg)